 India is very very diverse – probably the most diverse of countries that you will find on this earth.
 India presents endless varieties of physical features and cultural patterns.
 It is the land of many languages it is only in India people professes all the major religions of the world.
 In short, India is “the epitome of the world”.
-Many elements of India’s diverse cultures, such as Indian religions, Indian philosophy and Indian cuisine, have had a profound impact across the world.
+Many elements of India’s diverse cultures, such as Indian religions, Indian philosophy, and Indian cuisine, have had a profound impact on the world.
 Our top pick of the best places to see in India, which are visited by millions of Indian and international visitors.

 1. Taj Mahal

 Agra’s Taj Mahal is one of the most famous buildings in the world, the mausoleum of Shah Jahan’s favorite wife, Mumtaz Mahal.
-Don’t miss Agra Fort and Tomb of Itimad-ud-Daulah in Agra.
+Don’t miss Agra Fort and Tomb of Itimad-Ud-Daulah in Agra.

 2. Golden Temple (Harmandir Sahib)

-Golden Temple is the main tourist attraction in Amritsar, and the most important religious place to the Sikhs.
+Golden Temple is the main tourist attraction in Amritsar and the most important religious place to the Sikhs.

 3. Monuments: Delhi